kubernetes/website/content/en/docs/tasks/tools/install-kubectl.md

 {{% /capture %}}

 {{% capture prerequisites %}}
 You must use a kubectl version that is the same, or greater, as the version of your cluster.
-If possible, use the latest released kubectl version to avoid any unforseen issues.
+If possible, use the latest released kubectl version to avoid any unforeseen issues.
 {{% /capture %}}